-So if you don’t have the time or the know-how to go through the pre-approval process from scratch, a mortgage broker can be a valuable service to take advantage of.
-Just be sure to find a reputable one – read our article on mortgage brokers for more information.
+If you don’t have the time or the know-how to go through the pre-approval process from scratch, a mortgage broker can provide a valuable service – often for free.
+Just be sure to find a reputable one.

 When is pre-approval not appropriate?

-Pre-approval is usually a good choice in many situations, but there are certain circumstances, such as when you’ve just changed jobs or expect to change jobs, when pre-approval isn’t always appropriate
+Seeking pre-approval is usually a good move, but there are certain circumstances, such as when you’ve just changed jobs or expect to change jobs, when pre-approval isn’t always appropriate.

-Another instance where you can get denied pre-approval is if you’ve just taken on a load of additional debt, such as a big car loan or major credit card expenses.
-Don’t expect to get pre-approved with the first lender you go to if you have messy finances at the time.
+Another instance where you might want to think twice about getting pre-approved for a home loan is if you’ve just taken on a load of additional debt, such as a big car loan or major credit card expenses.
+You might want to lower your expectations of getting pre-approved with the first lender you go to if you have messy finances at the time.

 Pros and cons of home loan pre-approval

 We get it, reading is boring.
-But if you only read a small part of this article, make it this pros and cons section about home loan pre-approval.
+If you only read a small part of this article, make it this section on the pros and cons of home loan pre-approval.

-- Pre-approval can give you a good idea of your budget when house hunting
+- Pre-approval can give you a decent idea of your budget when house hunting

-- It can also let you know the type of loan you can afford
+- It can let you know the type of loan you can afford

-- It lasts three to six months, which could be more than enough time for you
+- It lasts three to six months, which will likely be more than enough time for you

 - It’s easy to do and can make the home loan approval process much faster

-- Having pre-approval can make you seem like a more serious buyer to a real estate agent
+- Having pre-approval can make you seem like a more serious buyer to a seller or real estate agent

 - It isn’t a 100% guarantee of approval – you still need unconditional approval from a lender before committing to a purchase